jangroth/aws-certification-notes/devops-engineer-professional.md

 * Environment variables
   * Can come from SSM / Secrets Manager
   * Precendence: `start-build` (CLI), *project definition*, *buildspec.yml*
-* If there is build output, upload to S3
+* If there is build output and CodeBuild is *not* managed by CodePipeline
   * Uploaded to S3, encrypted by default
   * With default configuration, artifacts are overwritten each time
+  * Can provide *Namespace type* to save output to different location every time
 * While build is running, the build environments sends information to CloudWatch and CodeBuild
 	* Can also use console, CLI, SDK to retrieve information about running build